Skip to main content

 const myGateway = methods.find(m => m.session_required)

 // 3.
-Create a payment session
+Create a payment session (after shipping is selected so amount is correct)

-const session = await client.store.orders.paymentSessions.create(cart.id, {
+const session = await client.carts.paymentSessions.create(cart.id, {

 payment_method_id: myGateway.id,